 • Find a pediatric dentist who is a member of the American Academy of Pediatrics, American Academy of Pediatric Dentistry, or American Dental Association.

-• To help you located dental clinics in your area you can use the search tool of American Academy of Pediatric Dentistry
+• To help you locate dental clinics in your area you can use the search tool of American Academy of Pediatric Dentistry

 • Find a pediatric dentist that will make the dental experience for your child as comfortable as possible, especially if the child is young and this is the first experience visiting a dentist